 The program was structured to provide a solid foundation in interferometric techniques, an understanding of the NOEMA interferometer, and an overview of ongoing and future developments of the interferometer.
 A series of lectures and hands-on training sessions were delivered not only by IRAM experts but also by external specialists, who provided insights into the latest scientific research across various fields.
 Additionally, former IRAM experts played a key role in supervising the tutorials, bringing their expertise to the practical exercises.
+The following lectures served as a training opportunity for researchers aiming to work with NOEMA or other millimeter interferometers and to prepare them to effectively process and interpret interferometric data.
+They are made publicly available.

 A dedicated session on proposal preparation, first introduced in the previous school, was further developed this year with a stronger focus on the optimal technical use of the interferometer.
 Participants, grouped according to their scientific interests, worked under the guidance of a tutor to refine their observing proposals for NOEMA, ensuring that they could best translate scientific goals into technically sound observations.
 This session encouraged productive discussions and knowledge exchange between early-career researchers, IRAM astronomers and external experts.